-Van Der Graaf Generator will now head out on their first headline tour in seven years in Nov 2020.
+Van Der Graaf Generator will now head out on their first headline tour in eight years in Feb 2021.

 Peter Hammill (vocals, guitar, keyboard), Hugh Banton (organ, bass) & Guy Evans (drums, percussion) will play a total of five headline shows kicking off at The Queen’s Hall.